MalharBhatt-dev/MalharBhatt-dev/README.md

 </a>
 </p>

-*Web Developer & Full Stack Python Learner 🚀 Developing modern web applications and gaining skills in web-technologies and full-stack python 📊*
+*Web Developer & Python Learner 🚀 Developing modern web applications and gaining skills in web-technologies and full-stack python 📊*

 ---